comunica/Article-SSWS2020-AMF/content/evaluation.md

 which conforms [Hypothesis 2.1](#hypo-cache-1).
 Furthermore, there is no significant difference between query evaluation times for caching of both HTTP requests and AMF filters compared to just caching HTTP requests (_p-value: 0.7694_), so we accept [Hypothesis 2.2](#hypo-cache-2).
+This shows that an HTTP cache achieves the best results, and additionally caching AMF filters server-side is not worth the effort.

 If we compare these results with the results for non-AMF-aware querying, we see that if HTTP caching is _disabled_, query evaluation times for non-AMF-aware querying are _significantly lower_ than AMF-aware approaches (_p-value: < 2.2e-16_), which confirms [Hypothesis 2.3](#hypo-cache-3).
 On the other hand, if HTTP caching is _enabled_, query evaluation times for non-AMF-aware querying are _significantly worse_ than with AMF-aware approaches (_p-value: < 0.0001_), which confirms [Hypothesis 2.4](#hypo-cache-4).
+While caching is already very important for TPF-based querying, these results show that caching becomes _even more important_ when AMFs are being used.

 Finally, our results show that when our cache is warm, exposing Bloom filters instead of GCS achieves faster query evaluation times.
 While there are a few outliers where GCS is two to three times slower,